oracle/weblogic-azure/aks/mainTemplate.md

 {% include variables.md %}

-# Create Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration
+# Advanced and post deployment actions with Oracle WebLogic Server cluster on {{ site.data.var.aksFullName }}

-This page documents how to create an Oracle WebLogic cluster on {{ site.data.var.aksFullName }} with advanced configuration using the Azure CLI.
+This document describes how to create and/or update an Oracle WebLogic Server cluster on {{ site.data.var.aksFullName }} using the Azure CLI.

 ## Introduction